Luc Leestemaker

 Luc Leestemaker (May 18, 1957 – May 18, 2012) was an American abstract expressionist artist who was born in Hilversum, the Netherlands.

 Leestemaker was born in Hilversum and raised in Nuenen (Noord-Brabant).
 In Eindhoven he started the Dutch art collective "Hart Poetry" with his fellows Bart Op het Veld en Mat Verberkt.
 Together with them he also founded the PR-agency Trains in Eindhoven.
 After dissoliving both the collective and the agency he went to Amsterdam where he headed Leestemaker & Associates, an Amsterdam-based consulting firm specializing in the arts.

 Biography

 Upon moving to the U.S. in 1990, Leestemaker committed himself to painting full-time.
 His early influences included the CoBrA movement, abstract expressionism, inner landscape and transfiguration, and 17th and 18th century Dutch and English landscape painters, including John Constable and Salomon van Ruysdael.

-In 2006, Canadian composer Vincent Ho (Composer in Residence at the Winnipeg Symphony Orchestra) used four paintings of the artist for a chamber music work in four parts, titled "Four Paintings by Leestemaker."
-Funded by the Canadian Arts Council, this work was performed at a number of music festivals throughout China.
-The video artist and animator Edber Mamesao choreographed a 20-minute visual interpretation of this composition and a DVD version of this compilation as part of a hardcover book about the artist's life and work.
-In September 2007, his "Breaking Through the Canvas" premiered at the Pasadena Museum of California Art.

-He died of cancer on May 18, 2012, his 55th birthday.
+He died of cancer on May 18, 2012.

-Mature works

-Leestemaker's paintings are exhibited throughout the U.S. and internationally.
-Two retrospective museum exhibitions were held in 2004.
-Boston Galerie d'Orsay hosted an exhibition with a selection of the museum works for the artist in 2005.
-The documentary "Swimming Through the Clouds", about the artist's life and work, was screened at a number of film festivals around the world and broadcast by Link TV, a culture and arts satellite network.

-His work is featured in corporate and public collections, including Bakersfield Museum of Art, Bellagio Hotel & Casino in Las Vegas, Estrella-Banner Medical Campus in Phoenix, Four Seasons Hotel in the Bahamas, Genzyme International in Boston, Harvard University at the Offices of Neuro-Science Department, Las Vegas International Airport, Miramax Films, Mitsubishi-Shiodome Project in Tokyo, 20th Century Fox Film Corporation, Toyota USA Headquarters in Torrance, and Iris A. Walsh Foundation in Winnipeg.

-The artist collaborated with composer and musician Charlie Haden and created the artwork for Haden's 2005 Grammy award-winning CD Land of the Sun.